There’s a generational divide when it comes to kids knowing how much their parents earned

 Even though parents don’t know enough about personal finance to teach it to their children, they’d still rather talk about that than sex.

 A new study from Chase shows it’s still hard to teach your kids about money, but not as bad as it used to be.
 The study shows baby boomers didn’t hear a lot of money talk growing up because it was taboo.
 While 3-in-4 millennials have had talks about money with their parents; and more than half know how much money their parents make.

 “We find that different generations have different family obligations and different willingness to talk money with other family members,” says professor John Lynch, who directs the Center for Research on Consumer Financial Decision Making at the University of Colorado.
 “Perhaps that is because millennials are in tighter financial circumstances and need to talk with family members and others to cope.”

-Because of this, more millennials are following a budget (78 percent verses 59 percent of boomers) and are optimistic about their financial futures (64 percent versus 57 percent of boomers) making them the most financially-savvy generation in history, Chase says.
+Because of this, more millennials are following a budget (78 percent verses 59 percent of boomers).
+They are optimistic about their financial futures (64 percent versus 57 percent of boomers); Making them the most financially-savvy generation in history, Chase says.

 “They’re confidently making critical financial decisions and are actively preparing for the future,” the study says.
 “In fact, the majority of millennials start saving for retirement at age 23—exactly 17 years earlier than boomers did.”